giantswarm/coredns-warnlist-plugin/README.md

 The `malicious` plugin takes the following arguments:

-- the source type for the blacklist: either `url` or `file`
+- the source type for the warnlist: either `url` or `file`
 - the path to the source: either a url or file path
 - the format of the file to expect: either `hostfile` or `text` (see below)
-- the reload period: an optional Go Duration after which time (+/- 30% jitter) the blacklist will be regenerated*
+- the reload period: an optional Go Duration after which time (+/- 30% jitter) the warnlist will be regenerated*
 - whether or not to match subdomains: `true` (default) or `false` (see [Subdomains](#subdomains))

 \* when automatically reloading from a URL, please be friendly to the service hosting the file.